After signing up, you'll see the Dashboard where you can find all your projects and shared objects. To create your first project click on

 + New project to open the Project Wizard.

 Follow the instructions by naming your project, describing it and setting its start and end date.
-In the second step you can choose a template to begin with or upload a file of yours.
-If you do so just make sure that you consider these guidelines.
+In the following steps you can decide if you'd like to start from scratch or to take advantage of one of our templates.
+Also, you can choose to upload an existing CSV or Excel file of yours to begin with.
+If you do so, just make sure that you consider these guidelines.

-But for the purpose of this tutorial let's just skip this step and start from scratch.
+But for the purpose of this tutorial let's just start from scratch.

 After hitting Save project you will be lead into the scheduler.
 Here is where the magic happens.